noxiryma/pp2_js_rpsls/README.md

 ### HTML

-Used to build the structure of the web pages
+Used to build the structure of the web page.

 ### CSS

-To style the website
+To style the website across multiple media screens

 ### Javascript

-Detail in here the different functions, onclick events, event listeners, score incrementation, round incrementation, random choice generator for computer
+>>Used to create functions to run the game, end the game and reset the game.
+>>Onclick events used to display content of the page.
+>>Event listeners used for user activity.
+>>Incrementation used for increasing the user, computer and number of rounds played.
+>>Random number and case used for computer selection.
+>>Text content used to display the result, user, computer and round number.

 ### Googlefonts